-Applicants should apply for admission as soon as possible in order to be officially accepted for a specific program and starting date.
-To begin the application process, write, telephone, or visit the School.
+Applicants should apply for admission as soon as possible in order to be officially accepted for a specific program and start date.
+To begin the application process, the applicant should write, telephone, or visit the school.
 An applicant must be a high school graduate or its equivalent, or demonstrate an ability to benefit from training.